Phase structure and critical phenomena in 2-flavor QCD by holography: Introduction

 Experimentally, pinpointing the location of the CEP has been a keen focus.
 Yet, predicting it theoretically is challenging due to strong coupling properties in that region and the limitations of lattice techniques at finite chemical potential.
 Therefore, determining the CEP through a reasonable non-perturbative approach holds significant value.
 Furthermore, it is anticipated that the dynamic characteristics of the CEP, including critical exponents, align with the universality class of the 3D Ising model or the liquid/gas transition.
 Indeed, the critical exponents we derive for a $2$-flavor QCD system in the present study closely match those of the 3D Ising model and the liquid/gas transition, affirming this correspondence.
+Additionally, critical exponents have been calculated using other holographic models as well~\cite{Chen:2018vty, Chen:2018msc}, with outcomes that approach the predictions of the mean field theory.

 In this study, we employ holography to investigate the thermodynamic properties and dynamics of the CEP in $2$-flavor QCD matter.
 The Einstein-Maxwell-dilaton (EMD) gravity framework has been widely utilized in previous research to explore the QCD phase structure and other crucial physical quantities, as reviewed in recent works~\cite{Chen:2022goa, Rougemont:2023gfz}.
 By quantitatively aligning the behavior of relevant thermodynamic parameters with state-of-the-art lattice QCD data, we determine model parameters.
 This enables us to predict the CEP's location and delve into dynamic aspects by computing critical exponents near the CEP.
 Additionally, we utilize the self-consistent thermodynamic relations outlined in~\cite{Li:2020spf, Cai:2022omk} to analyze the variations in thermodynamic quantities, such as entropy density, pressure, trace anomaly, higher-order baryon number susceptibility, with increasing chemical potential.